felipealfonsog/felipealfonsog/README.md

 <summary>Read more about my profile here ...</summary>
   <br>
 As a researcher, my focus is on BD-BI/AI-ML/CISA & SaaS.
 My skillset includes proficiency in coding, statistics, math, and calculus, which I apply to create innovative breakthroughs using cutting-edge technologies.
 I have been immersed in the world of technology since the mid-80s, when connecting to the internet required a phone cable and compiling the Kernel using UNIX and/or GNU/Linux was necessary to visit 'Altavista.com.'
-I am particularly fond of FreeBSD, Debian & Arch, Although I also feel fond to macOS due its relation with UNIX-BSD.
+I am particularly fond of FreeBSD, Debian & Arch, although I also feel fond to macOS due its relation with UNIX-BSD.

 I have had the privilege of living in various countries, including New Delhi, India; Auckland and Christchurch in New Zealand; California, USA; and Cape Town in South Africa.
 These experiences have not only broadened my horizons but have also provided me with fluency in English, my mother tongue, Spanish among other languages.